Skip to content

 const IdentityProvider = saml.IdentityProvider;

-// Configure your endpoint for IdP-initiated / SP-initiated SSO
+// Configure the endpoint for IdP-initiated and SP-initiated SSO.

 const sp = ServiceProvider({